Reviewing Bain Capital Specialty Finance (BCSF) and Its Rivals

-Bain Capital Specialty Finance (NYSE: BCSF) is one of 43 public companies in the “Holding & other investment offices” industry, but how does it contrast to its rivals?
-We will compare Bain Capital Specialty Finance to related businesses based on the strength of its analyst recommendations, dividends, institutional ownership, risk, profitability, earnings and valuation.
+Bain Capital Specialty Finance (NYSE: BCSF) is one of 45 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its peers?
+We will compare Bain Capital Specialty Finance to related companies based on the strength of its risk, valuation, institutional ownership, earnings, analyst recommendations, dividends and profitability.

 Profitability

-This table compares Bain Capital Specialty Finance and its rivals’ net margins, return on equity and return on assets.
+This table compares Bain Capital Specialty Finance and its peers’ net margins, return on equity and return on assets.

 |Net Margins